recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### `unsafeNavigation`

+Provides a temporary implementation for browsers that do not support the Navigation API.
+Refer to `window.navigation` or a polyfill that partially supports.

+> **Warning**
-For browsers that do not support the Navigation API, we provide an API called `unsafeNavigation`.
-This is a polyfill-like implementation that partially supports the behavior of the Navigation API, but the scope of implementation is minimal and **the `location-state` does not actively test and support it**.
+> This is a polyfill-like implementation that partially supports the behavior of the Navigation API, but the scope of implementation is minimal and **the `location-state` does not actively test and support it**.

 ```tsx
 import { unsafeNavigation } from "@location-state/core/unsafe-navigation";